 This main Strawberry Picking page serves as a hub for everything related to picking strawberries.
 All the basics of picking strawberries will be covered here.
 The information on this page should be sufficient to give any beginner the basics needed to fill buckets upon buckets full of ripe, tasty strawberries.
 When you are ready to put into practice the strawberry picking tips you learn here, be sure to check our directory to find Pick Your Own strawberry farms and operations near you.
 Without further ado, on to the strawberry picking information!

 When Should You Go Strawberry Picking?
+When Is Strawberry Season?

 As a rule of thumb, you should always check with your local Pick Your Own Strawberries operation before deciding to go pick strawberries.
 There can be significant variability in harvest times (see the Strawberry Varieties page for more details) depending on which type and which variety are available for strawberry picking.